-Mee siam or often called Siamese noodles are very popular noodle dish in Singapore and Malaysia.
-In Indonesia, this is simply known as stir-fry bee hoon.
-I got to know Mee Siam only after I lived in Singapore few years ago.
-The noodles are usually thin and stir-fried with sweet, sour and salty gravy concoction.
+I’ve learned a lot about the local food during my short stay in Singapore.
+Mee siam is one of the food that has become my favorite ever since.
+Mee siam or often called Siamese noodles are very popular noodle dish in Singapore.
+In Indonesia, this is simply known as stir-fried bee hoon (bee hoon= rice noodles).
+The rice noodles used are usually thin and stir-fried with sweet, sour and salty gravy concoction.
 There are “dry” and “wet” mee siam.
 Dry, means the noodles are stir-fried and wet means the noodles are served with thick gravy.
-If you asked me which one I like better, I will choose the wet version of mee siam, which is more commonly seen in Singapore.
+The version I made here is the “dry” or stir-fried version.

-- 1 lb dried vermicelli / bee hoon (soak in cold water for 20 minutes and drain)
+- 1 lb dried thin rice noodles / bee hoon soak in cold water for 20 minutes and drain

 - Salt to taste

 - Process all the ingredients for sauce into a paste and set aside for later use

 - Preheat a large skillet or wok.
 Add in 3 Tbsp of cooking oil.
 Add in the shrimp and cook until they turn color about 1 minute or so.
 Dish out and set aside.
 Pour the sauce into the wok and saute until fragrant, about 5 minutes and add 2 cups of water

 - Add the rice noodles into the wok and stir to mix until it is well mixed and noodles are soft and cooked through.
 Add in the shrimp, bean sprouts and chives.
 Squeeze in the lime juice.
 Give it one last stir, have a taste .
 The taste should be savory and somewhat lightly tangy, a bit sweet.
 Add more salt if needed.
 Turn off the heat.
 Transfer to a large serving platter and serve immediately